-Table 2.1: Provisions for settling/framing the scheme of administration in different states
+Table 2.1: Provisions for sattling framing the s chama of adm vinistration in different states s tor setting maining the s misu auon m unicient states

-Tamil Nadu Scheme may be Settled(framed) by Joint Commissioner or Deputy Commissioner if (s)he has reason to believe that it must be done in the interest of proper administration of the institution or if at least 5 persons interested in the institution make an application.
-Scheme may contain provisions: - Removing any existing trustee(s) - Appointing new trustee(s) - Defining powers and duties of trustee(s) In case the institution is a Mutt, then the scheme may contain provisions: - Constituting body for assisting in whole or any part of administration of the endowments - Defining powers and duties of trustee(s) --------------- --

-Scheme may be settled(framed) where the Commissioner, either suo motu or upon report submitted by advisory committees, has reason to believe that the affairs of a Mutt and its properties are being mismanaged, funds are being misappropriated or Andhra Pradesh that there is gross neglect of duty, and after enquiry into such claims.
-The scheme may contain provisions: - Appointing Executive Officer Traucsii Constituting committee for assisting in whole or any part of administration of the endowments Determining powers of such committee Any other relevant matter Karnataka Scheme may be settled(framed) by Deputy Commissioner, if (s)he has reason to believe that or if at least 5 persons interested in the institution make an application that in the interest of the administration of the institution, a scheme is required.
-Scheme shall provide for: - Constituting body for assisting in administration - Method of selection of members for such committee - Defining powers and duties of such committee.
+Scheme may be Settled(framed) by Joint Commissioner or Deputy Commission if (s)he has reason to believe that it must be done in the interest of pradministration of the institution or if at least 5 persons interested in the institution administration of the institution or if at least 5 persons interested in the institu oper L L ition make an application.
+Scheme may contain provisions: - Removing any existing trustee(s) Tamil - Appointing new trustee(s) Nadu - Defining powers and duties of trustee(s) In case the institution is a Mutt, then the scheme may contain provisions: - Constituting body for assisting in whole or any part of administration o f the endowments - Defining powers and duties of trustee(s) Scheme may be settled(framed) where the Commissioner, either suo motu or - report submitted by advisory committees, has reason to believe that the affairs Mutt and its properties are being mismanaged, funds are being misappropriate that there is gross neglect of duty, and after enquiry into such claims.
+The sch eme Andhra may contain provisions: Pradesh - Appointing Executive Officer - Constituting committee for assisting in whole or any part of administration on of the endowments - Determining powers of such committee - Any other relevant matter Scheme may be settled(framed) by Deputy Commissioner, if (s)he has reason n to believe that or if at least 5 persons interested in the institution make an applic tion that in the interest of the administration of the institution, a scheme is requ ired.
+Karnataka Scheme shall provide for: - Constituting body for assisting in administration - Method of selection of members for such committee